quanvo87/Proxy2/README.md

   - Storyboard, xibs, and programmatically
   - Constraints for correct display on different device sizes
   - Different UI element and font sizes based on device size
+  - Co-authored the CocoaPod [SwiftVideoBackground](https://github.com/dingwilson/SwiftVideoBackground), which plays the log in screen background video

 - Testing
   - End to end tests against development database